-The fifth Test of the Anderson-Tendulkar Trophy will extend into a fifth day, after rain washed out the final hour of play on Sunday (August 3).
+The fifth Test of the Anderson-Tendulkar Trophy has been extended into a fifth day, after rain washed out the final hour of play on Sunday (August 3).
 Here's how the weather forecast looks for the final day, with both sides still chasing victory.

 With Chris Woakes nursing an injured shoulder, England are an all-rounder down and sent Jamie Overton out to bat at No.8.
 He and Jamie Smith scored just two runs in 3.2 overs before the umpires took the players off for bad light, with a sharp shower falling shortly after which curtailed play for the day.
 England will need 37 runs to win the match and the series in the morning, while India will need three wickets (four if Woakes comes out to bat), to seal their second win of the series and a 2-2 scoreline.